MamathaPadi/ALU_with_random_test_generator/README.md

 we have to look the waveforms to verify the output whereas in the random test generator,it generates multiple inputs cases and compares with the reference model to verify output
 <br>
-This makes our work easy and finds errors even in the corner cases.
+This makes our work easy and find even corner case errors.